Rinpungpa: External threats and fall from power

 An agreement between the factions of Ü and Tsang was reached in 1518.
 The nominal head of the Rinpungpa, the boy Zilnonpa, asked the king for investiture as dzongpon, and such was given.
 In fact, however, the Rinpungpa continued to wield power over Tsang on their own accord.
 The following decades were marked by a confusing succession of clashes and temporary reconciliations between the factions of Central Tibet.
 In 1532 the Rinpungpa domains were briefly threatened by an invasion by the Muslim general Mirza Muhammad Haidar Dughlat, operating on the orders of Sultan Said Khan, the ruler of Kashgar.
 The waning of Rinpungpa power was marked by an abortive invasion of the Mangyül Gungthang kingdom in West Tibet in 1555, which was badly defeated.
 In 1557 one of the retainers of the Rinpungpa, Karma Tseten, who was governor of Shigatse since 1548, rebelled against his lord.
-In 1565, finally, the learned and cultivated Rinpungpa ruler Ngawang Jigme Drakpa was defeated by Karma Tseten though a surprise attack.
-In that way Karma Tseten founded the new Tsangpa Dynasty which would rule large parts of Central Tibet up to 1642.
+In 1565, finally, the learned and cultivated Rinpungpa ruler Ngawang Jigme Drakpa was defeated by Karma Tseten through a surprise attack.
+In that way Karma Tseten founded the new Tsangpa dynasty which would rule large parts of Central Tibet up to 1642.

 The Rinpungpa survived in their heartland Rong and periodically tried to revive their fortune.
 They staged an abortive attack on Kyishö in Ü in 1575 and quarreled with the Tsangpa ruler in the next few years.
 After the Tsang-Rong war of 1589 their power was exhausted, and they were forced to capitulate in 1590.
 Local Rinpungpa princes are known up to the early 17th century.

 Legacy

 The significance of the Rinpungpa is difficult to assess due to the terseness of the written sources.
 They upheld political hegemony in Tsang for 120–130 years, but little is known in detail of administrative and economic issues.
-Their relationship with the Chinese Ming Dynasty seems to have been indirect at best.
+Their relationship with the Chinese Ming dynasty seems to have been indirect at best.
 The most detailed account, The New Red Annals (1538), was written by Panchen Sonam Dragpa who extolled the achievements of the Phagmodrupa kings at the expense of the Rinpung lords, who were depicted as a destabilizing, power-hungry force.
 One may note, however, that their grab of power only began after the Phagmodrupa regime had started to decline due to internal squabbles.
 The chronicle of the Fifth Dalai Lama, The Song of the Spring Queen (1643), gives a more balanced picture: although sometimes characterized as devious and beset by "fierce pride", the rulers had great cultural and religious interests.
 They funded new monasteries, commissioned precious artwork such as gilded Buddhas and thangkas, and at least one of them, Ngawang Jigme Drakpa (d.
 1597), was a gifted author whose works are still read.
 The family eventually fell from power for the same reasons as the Phagmodrupa: they had to uphold a fragile balance among autonomous local lords which broke down when a number of dissatisfied elements sided with the new Tsangpa polity.